FarahHammamii/5ire-ESG-Scoring-System/README.md

-# 🌿 ESG Scoring System for Ethereum-based 5ire Blockchain
+#  ESG Scoring System for Ethereum-based 5ire Blockchain

 This project automates the **ESG (Environmental, Social, and Governance) scoring** for the 5ire blockchain — an Ethereum-based Layer 1 platform committed to sustainability and decentralization.

 ---

-## 📊 What It Does
+## What It Does

-✅ Scrapes and processes structured and unstructured ESG-related data ✅Integrates  DAO governance activity
+ Scrapes and processes structured and unstructured ESG-related data Integrates  DAO governance activity
-✅ Classifies this data into ESG categories using language models
+ Classifies this data into ESG categories using language models
-✅ Performs **sentiment analysis** to score each category
+Performs **sentiment analysis** to score each category
-✅ Extracts key features from structured JSON datasets (like Gini score, governance votes, engagement)
+ Extracts key features from structured JSON datasets (like Gini score, governance votes, engagement)
-✅ Computes a **final ESG score** based on weighted category scores
+ Computes a **final ESG score** based on weighted category scores
-✅ Generates a clean and professional **PDF report**
+ Generates a clean and professional **PDF report**

 ---

-## 🧠 How the Score is Computed
+## How the Score is Computed

 The ESG score is calculated using a hybrid approach:

-### 🟢 1.
-Classification Using LLMs
+###  1. Classification Using LLMs
 We use large language models (LLMs) to classify ESG-related text into the following categories:
 - **Environmental**
 - **Social**